wtraylor/modular_megafauna_model/docs/design.md

 \tableofcontents

+\todo Encourage to do refactoring of the architecture if it supports modularity and flexibility.

 ## Overview {#sec_design_overview}

 The megafauna model aims to apply principles of object-oriented programming as much as possible (see the page [Object-oriented Programming](\ref page_object_orientation)).